-Windows Firewall with Advanced Security also supports an RFC-compliant implementation of Internet Protocol security (IPsec), IPsec and firewall configuration can now be done together in this snap-in.
+Windows Defender Firewall with Advanced Security also supports an RFC-compliant implementation of Internet Protocol security (IPsec), IPsec and firewall configuration can now be done together in this snap-in.

 This document from Microsoft describes how Windows Firewall with Advanced Security works, what the common troubleshooting situations are, and which tools you can use for troubleshooting.
+It illustrates how to deploy Active Directory® Group Policy objects to configure Windows Firewall with Advanced Security.

 - Tools and Procedures Used to Troubleshoot Windows Firewall